Get a No Obligation Quote Today!

 Days Out in Arundel

 Arundel Castle dominates the town and is undoubtedly the highlight for visitors and tourists.
-The remodelled and restored medieval castle and gardens have seen the likes of Queen Victoria walk its hallways.
+The remodelled and restored Norman castle and gardens have seen the likes of Queen Victoria walk its hallways.
 Throughout the year there are an array of events, from castle sieges to jousting tournaments, where visitors of all ages can get a feel of what life was like at the castle as far back as 1066.

 Arundel Wetland Centre is another popular day out for all the family.
 Visitors can walk the reserve, take part in pond dipping, and even go on a boat safari to witness creatures great and small, from otters to mandarin ducks.